Language Requirement: None

 Program Overview

-The UEA campus is a mini city.
-Almost every student need is met on campus, with a large food shop which includes a post office, bank, launderette, pharmacy, and Waterstone’s bookshop.
-There are plenty of places to eat and drink.
-The student union runs eateries, cafes, and shops.
-UEA boasts a range of entertainment and performance venues and is host to a variety of events throughout the year, including theater productions, comedy, literary events, and live music.
+The UEA campus is situated on 350 acres that include woodlands, lakes and nature trails and has been recognized with the Green Flag Award for their commitment to environmental sustainability.
+The campus also boasts a range of entertainment and performance venues and hosts a variety of events throughout the year, including theater productions, comedy, literary events, and live music.
 The university is also home to the largest indoor university sports center in England, including an indoor climbing wall, two 25-meter swimming pools, soccer park, track, and two indoor arenas.

 Exchange students at East Anglia are eligible for the Butex Scholarship - Visit this link to get more information about this scholarship: http://www.butex.ac.uk